adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@type` | `Verb`, `ActivityType`, or `AttachmentUsageType` `inScheme` | The IRI of the specific vocabulary version the current profile document is for `prefLabel` | A language map of the preferred names in each language `altLabel` | An array of language-tagged alternative names.
+`@type` | `Verb`, `ActivityType`, or `AttachmentUsageType` `inScheme` | The IRI of the specific profile version currently being described `prefLabel` | A language map of the preferred names in each language `altLabel` | An array of language-tagged alternative names.
 Array members MUST be expanded value objects with @value and @language keys.
 `definition` | A language map of the precise definition, including how to use the concept properly in statements